Developing SSE Type MCP Services

 Content

-[MCP](https://www.claudemcp.com/) supports two communication transport methods: `STDIO` (standard input/output) or `SSE` (Server-Sent Events), both of which use `JSON-RPC 2.0` for message formatting. `STDIO` is used for local integration, while `SSE` is used for web-based communication.
+[MCP](https://www.claudemcp.com/) supports two communication transport methods: `STDIO` (Standard Input/Output) and `SSE` (Server-Sent Events), both of which use `JSON-RPC 2.0` for message formatting. `STDIO` is used for local integration, while `SSE` is used for web-based communication.

-Next, we will develop an intelligent shopping mall service assistant based on MCP, using the SSE type MCP service, with the following core functionalities:
+Next, we will develop an intelligent mall service assistant based on MCP, using the SSE type of MCP service, with the following core functionalities:

 - Real-time access to product information and inventory levels, supporting custom orders.

-- Product recommendations based on customer preferences and available inventory.
+- Recommending products based on customer preferences and available inventory.

 - Real-time interaction with microservices using the MCP tool server.